microsoft/powerapps-tools/Apps/CrisisCommunication/readme.md

 ## Latest Update
 Date | Notes
 -|-
+2020.04.05 | Updates: <br>- Bugfix: Resolved issue in which conditions for updating an existing date and creating new status updates were reversed.
+Please update your app to the latest version to resolve this issue. <br>- Bugfix: Corrected the conditions enabling and disabling features in the app <br>- Revised accessible labels and tab index <br>- Added support for Japanese <br>- Added feature to Update Status <br>- Removed unused controls
 2020.04.03 | Initial solution launch: <br>1.
 "CrisisCommunication.zip" - Canvas App for end users<br>2.
 "CrisisCommunicationAdmin.zip" - Canvas App for administrating the content <br>3.
 "DeploySPLists.zip" - Flow to initialize SharePoint Online Lists for managing content <br>4.
 "CrisisCommunicationNewsNotification.zip" - Flow to send out notifications when company news updates are published <br>5.
 "Presence status report.pbix" - Power BI Dashboard to monitor absences and other data

 ## Support